AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 The *Dataset flows* screen appears.
 On this page is a pair of dataset flows, including information about their name, source data, creation time, and status.

 The connector instantiates two dataset flows.
 One flow represents backfill data and the other is for live data.
-Backfill data is not configured for Profile but is persisted to the data lake for analytical and data-science use-cases.
+Backfill data is not configured for Profile but is sent to the data lake for analytical and data-science use-cases.

 For more information on backfill, live data, and their respective latencies, see the [Analytics Data Connector overview](../../../../connectors/adobe-applications/analytics.md).